intelsmartedgeons/docs/experience-kits/developer-experience-kit-default-install.md

 Copyright (c) 2022 Intel Corporation
 ```

-# Intel® Smart Edge Open Developer Experience Kit -- Default Installation Instructions
+# Intel® Smart Edge Developer Experience Kit -- Default Installation Instructions

 ## Overview

-Intel® Smart Edge Open experience kits let you quickly deploy an Intel® Smart Edge Open edge cluster.
+Intel® Smart Edge experience kits let you quickly deploy an Intel® Smart Edge edge cluster.
 The cluster serves as a platform for building solutions that combine cloud native technologies, wireless networking, and high-performance compute to deliver AI, video, and other services optimized for performance at the edge.

 Experience kits are made up of building blocks, stand-alone blocks of code that provide specific functionality in the overall architecture, such as telemetry or support for accelerators.
 When you deploy an experience kit, the kit deploys its building blocks to your system.
 The [Developer Experience Kit](https://github.com/smart-edge-open/open-developer-experience-kits) provides a set of building blocks designed to support a variety of edge computing use cases.